 On Water Aid Station

-Again, there will be one triangle buoy on the course.
+Again, there will be one RED triangle buoy on the course.
 This buoy will be used to indicate the approximate location of the “aid station” as well as where the 1.2 mile swimmers will be merging on to the course.
 The aid station consists of a 6 man outrigger canoe where they will have squeeze bottles with Hammer Nutrition Heed, fresh water and Hammer Gel.